-There were procedures in place for monitoring and managing risks to patient and staff safety.
+There were procedures in place for monitoring and managing risks to patient and staff safety:

-- There were health and safety related policies available.
+There were health and safety related policies available.
 Staff had received relevant in health and safety.
-The practice had risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Staff at the practice had received fire training but no evidence of fire drills was seen.
+The practice had risk assessments in place to monitor safety

+- of the premises such as control of substances hazardous to health and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Staff at the practice had received fire training.
 Fire equipment had been tested and maintained.
 The practice provided us with a completed fire risk assessment.
-However, the fire risk assessment had identified that a lack of drills was a risk in 2015 and when reviewed in 2016.
-However, no action was identified to remedy this risk.
-The partners confirmed there had been a visit from a member of the fire and rescue service but no documented assessment from this visit was available. - All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was calibrated to ensure it was working properly.
+Action was taken to mitigate identified risks.
+For example, smoke seal around the staff room door was fitted. - All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was calibrated to ensure it was working properly.